What Else Science Requires of Time

 Interaction in the field of physics is very exotic.
 When a particle interacts with another particle, the two particles exchange other particles, the so-called carriers of the interactions.
 So, when milk is spilled onto the floor, what is going on is that the particles of the milk and the particles in the floor and the particles in the surrounding air exchange a great many carrier particles with each other, and the exchange is what is called “spilling milk onto the floor.”
 Yet all these varied particles are just tiny fluctuations of fields.
 This scenario indicates one important way in which the scientific image has moved very far away from the manifest image.

 According to the Standard Model, but not according to general relativity theory, all particles must move at light speed c unless they interact with other fields.
-All the particles in your body such as its protons and electrons would move at the speed c if they were not continually interacting with the Higgs Field, a fundamental field.
-The Higgs Field can be thought as being like a sea of molasses that slows down all protons and electrons and gives them the mass and inertia they have.
-Neutrinos are not affected by the Higgs Field, but they move slightly less than c because they are slightly affected by the weak interaction.
+All the particles in your body such as its protons and electrons would move at the speed c if they were not continually interacting with the Higgs Field.
+The Higgs Field can be thought as being like a “sea of molasses” that slows down all protons and electrons and gives them the mass and inertia they have.
+Neutrinos are not affected by the Higgs Field, but they move slightly less than c because they are slightly affected by the field of the weak interaction.

 As of the first quarter of the twenty-first century, the Standard Model is incomplete because it cannot account for gravity or dark matter or dark energy or the fact that there is more matter than anti-matter.
 When a new version of the Standard Model does all this, then it will perhaps become the long-sought “theory of everything.”